-Subsequent to the end of the period, the Company has not issued any common shares on exercise of options or warrants.
+Subsequent to the end of the period, the Company has issued 1,575,565 common shares on exercise of warrants.
 The Company has not granted or cancelled any options and has not announced or completed any private placements.

-The Company's current share capital is approx. 19.5 million shares fully diluted including 250,000 common shares to be issued to Glencore LC (formerly Noranda, Falconbridge, Xstrata) upon the start of commercial production as part of the purchase agreement with Noranda.
+The Company's current share capital is approx. 19.3 million shares fully diluted including 250,000 common shares to be issued to Glencore LC (formerly Noranda, Falconbridge, Xstrata) upon the start of commercial production as part of the purchase agreement with Noranda.